• HOME

 Courtyard of Conservatorio di musica Benedetto Marcello in Venice, Italy

 – Courtyard of Conservatorio di musica Benedetto Marcello in Venice, Italy.
-Vesper gives stolen money to Adolph Gettler (Richard Sammel).
+Vesper gives stolen money to Adolph Gettler.
 Read the story behind the scene: ‘Casino Royale’ in Venice. (location photo: 2015)

 Courtyard of Conservatorio di musica Benedetto Marcello in Venice, Italy